Etale and crystalline companions, II: Uniformities for isocrystals on curves

 \subsection{Jumping loci on curves}

-As a complement to Lemma~\ref{L:isocrystal reduction slopes}, we derive a statement about the jumping loci of Newton polygons on curves by adapting an argument of Tsuzuki \cite{tsuzuki}.
-This will not be used in the sequel.
+As a complement to Proposition~\ref{P:isocrystal reduction slopes}, we derive a statement about the jumping loci of Newton polygons on curves by adapting an argument of Tsuzuki \cite{tsuzuki}.

-\begin{hypothesis} Throughout \S\ref{subsec:jumping loci}, define $X, \overline{X}, Z, g, m$ as in Hypothesis~\ref{H:isocrystals slopes}.
+\begin{hypothesis} Throughout \S\ref{subsec:jumping loci}, assume that $k$ is finite, and define $X, \overline{X}, Z, g, m, L$ as in Hypothesis~\ref{H:isocrystals slopes}.
 Let $\calE$ be an $E$-algebraic coefficient object for some number field $E$, fix a place of $E$ above $p$, and let $q$ be the order of the residue field of this place. \end{hypothesis}